dqhendricks/react-bootstrap-toast-queue-provider/README.md

 **Examples usage:**

-*1) Wrap any children that need to use the Toast Queue Provider*
+*1) Wrap any children that need to use the Toast Queue Provider.
+Available props { postion, autohideDelay, maxToasts }.*
 ```
 import ToastQueueProvider from "./components/ToastQueueProvider";
 import ExampleConsumer from "./components/ExampleConsumer";